chelseamlap/central_dogma/README.md

 git push -u origin master

 If the session is closed, the remote connection may not be recognized when you want to push changes.. git push --set-upstream origin master

+OR

+git push -u